 Having bare walls might feel strange at first.
 Try setting up your bulletin boards so that they can display anchor charts and hold student work.
 You can also place a sign on a blank bulletin boards that says “Under Construction,” in case you are worried about parents or administrators “judging” your bare walls!

-3. Arrange supplies so that little people can reach them.
+3. Arrange supplies so that little ones can reach them.
 With the exception of potentially dangerous materials (like pushpins), kids should have access to nearly all classroom supplies.
 Teaching students how to safely and responsibly access supplies will save you time and sanity later!
 You won’t find yourself getting out the tape 3 times a day, when 3 different kids (or maybe the same kid…) tear through their papers after some overly-energetic erasing.

 If your classroom lacks low shelving, think creatively.
 One year, I had the custodian remove the doors from some low cabinets.
 That opened up so much more room for my Kinders’ supplies!
 You can also purchase relatively inexpensive shelves from Wal-Mart or Target.

 4. If you teach using centers, put “quiet” centers as far away from “noisy” centers as possible.
-I learned this tip from my time teaching Pre-K in Georgia.
-The dramatic play area should not be next to the reading corner!!
+I learned this tip from my time teaching Pre-K. The dramatic play area should not be next to the reading corner!!
 Even if you don’t plan on having any centers that are exceptionally noisy, remember that a center like partner reading can still distract nearby students who are reading or working independently.

 5. Figure out how to get the most use out of your wall space.
 No matter how large my classroom was, I never seemed to have enough wall space!
 Creating a portable word wall is one way to save space.
 Make sure that whatever you choose to put up on the walls, you and the kids are going to use it frequently.
 I really like making my bulletin boards “anchor chart friendly.”
 This saves me time and ensures that useful, quality materials end up on the walls.